 Brainjogging is not a miracle program, nor is it a “quick fix” for severe learning disorders.
 It is an incredibly successful program for re-training the brain to learn more efficiently, block out extraneous stimuli, and enhance learning and memory.
 If used twice daily for five to seven minutes, this cutting-edge, research-based program will gradually train the brain to process new information efficiently.

 Since its inception, Brainjogging has achieved extraordinary success when implemented and followed properly.
 Brainjogging’s success is due entirely to its scientific foundations.
 The program was designed based on the brain’s basic functions.
 In order to transmit information, brain cells act as both senders and recipients: the sending cell dispatches a transmitter molecule, which binds to a receptor molecule on the receiving cell.
 These molecules are called neurons, or transmitters, which act as messengers for cell-to-cell communication.
 Neurons cross over gaps called synapses.
-These synapses are not static; the frequency of their use dictates their strength of effectiveness in transmitting information.
+These synapses are not static; the frequency of their use dictates their strength of effectiveness in transmitting the information.
 Thus, these synapses become stronger with increased use.

 Brainjogging strengthens an individual’s neural connections.
-The eye movement exercises increases the eye muscles’ strength and trains the eyes to move quickly and efficiently.
+The eye movement exercises increase the eye muscles’ strength and train the eyes to move quickly and efficiently.
 The eye movement exercises also strengthen visual recognition.
 Because clients must say, spell and then say again the displayed word, they pay close attention to letters’ orientation within words.
 The letter flash exercises measure the accuracy and speed of an individual’s visual letter recognition.
 Brief, repeated exposure to letters further enhances cognitive processing speeds, thus enabling Brainjoggers to assimilate and understand new information with greater ease.

-If you are interested in the Brainjogging Program, or would like more information, please fill out the information survey HERE, or contact us at 706.884.4492.
+If you are interested in the Brainjogging Program or would like more information, please fill out the information survey HERE or contact us at 706.884.4492.

-Click HERE to go back to Main Page
+Click HERE to go back to Main Page.